 Pre-application stage

 You must contact us before you apply to check if your application is suitable.
-You must do this by 10 December 2024.
+You can do this at any time, and we encourage you to contact us as early as possible.
+The latest we will consider a pre-application for this opportunity is 7 July 2025.

 When you contact us attach a brief description of your application.
 The document may be up to four pages, including two pages outlining the proposed partnership, one page for the track record of your team and up to one page of references.